grafana/grafana/contribute/backend/errors.md

 # Errors

-Grafana introduced its own error type [github.com/grafana/grafana/pkg/util/errutil.Error](../../pkg/util/errutil/errors.go) in June 2022.
-It's built on top of the Go `error` interface extended to contain all the information necessary by Grafana to handle errors in an informative and safe way.
+Grafana includes its own error type [github.com/grafana/grafana/pkg/util/errutil.Error](../../pkg/util/errutil/errors.go).
+Introduced in June 2022, the type is built on top of the Go `error` interface.
+It extends the interface to contain all the information necessary by Grafana to handle errors in an informative and safe way.

-Previously, Grafana has passed around regular Go errors and have had to rely on bespoke solutions in API handlers to communicate informative messages to the end-user.
-With the new `errutil.Error`, the API handlers can be slimmed as information about public messaging, structured data related to the error, localization metadata, log level, HTTP status code, and so forth are carried by the error.
+Previously, Grafana passed around regular Go errors and therefore had to rely on bespoke solutions in API handlers to communicate informative messages to the end-user.
+With the new `errutil.Error`, the API handlers can be streamlined.
+The error carries information about public messaging, structured data related to the error, localization metadata, log level, HTTP status code, and so on.

-## Basic use

-### Declaring errors
+## Declare errors

-For a service, declare the different categories of errors that may occur from your service (this corresponds to what you might want to have specific public error messages or their templates for) by globally constructing variables using the `errutil.<status>(status, messageID, opts...)` functions, e.g.
+For a service, declare the different categories of errors that may occur from your service (this corresponds to categories for which you might want to have specific public error messages or templates).

+Globally construct variables using the `errutil.<status>(status, messageID, opts...) functions.
+For example:

 - `errutil.NotFound(messageID, opts...)`
 - `errutil.BadRequest(messageID, opts...)`